-Today, we’re releasing our first video in a new series called the “Insider Advice Series.
+Today, we’re updating our video series called the “Insider Advice Series.
 The internet is a great place for information, but often times the information is either overwhelming or inaccurate.
 After dealing with thousands of questions from individuals in the middle of a crisis, we decided to refine common questions into easy to understand nuggets.

 The subjects of personal injury liability are complex, but simple first steps taken by our clients, often lead to a successful outcome with larger settlements.